 6. Grabber Tool

-A grabber tool is one thing that can help all throughout the house, not just the kitchen.
+A grabber tool can help throughout the house, not just in the kitchen.

 It can be used to pick things up off the floor, reach boxes or spices in the hard-to-reach cabinets, and even shut doors or put items away without exerting much energy.
 Instead of bending over and causing more dizziness or climbing into the cabinets and wasting spoons, I can just use the grabber to get what I need easily.